josiei/AroundTown/README.md

 #### Encapsulating MapView and Venue Cell

 I decided to create separate classes for these Views, to make my code more reuseable and perhaps provide some flexibility for future features.
-My VenueCell class has been set up to customize the UI look of the cell, and it would be easier to make changes in the future by organizing that code together.
+My VenueCell class has been set up to customize the look of the cell, and it would be easier to make changes in the future by organizing that code together.

 Right now, my MapView class is mostly a shell, but it is useful in the fact that it will only expose the features of the MKMapView that you'd like to use in other parts of your app, so your other classes don't have to worry about it's implementation details.